-2018 is the celebration of Emily’s birth and there is no better time to visit Haworth and the Parsonage, the home of England’s most celebrated literary family.
-Emily’s bicentenary is being curated by Lily Cole; the film maker, writer and actress.
+There is no better time to visit Haworth and the Parsonage, the home of England’s most celebrated literary family.
+Emily Brontë’s bicentenary in 2018 was curated by Lily Cole; the film maker, writer and actress.
 Our Blue Badge Guide, Johnnie Briggs is from Yorkshire and has been taking groups on Brontë tours since 2012.

 “Forget your preconceptions.
 The story of this family is not one of tragedy, of misery, or of despair.
 This is a story of love, of courage, of a home and of hope.
 Yes, tragic events happen, but that is not the important part of this story.
 It is what they do when their backs are against the wall, it is how they take their place in world and how they put their values into action.
 It is all this that defines this family.